Skip to content

 • Inventory logging remains extensible through Python dictConfig; JSONL is the default NorFab file sink, not a restriction on all logging destinations.

-• The first implementation is intentionally surgical: add helper, call helper from app/process entrypoints, remove NFAPI global logging setup.
+• The first implementation is intentionally surgical: add helper, call helper from nfcli, broker, and worker ownership points, remove NFAPI global logging setup.

 Follow-Up Work¤